PhyBlock/PhyBlock_Documentation/docs/source/index.rst

 seperate chores evenly, provide a place for communication and a house hold item shopping lists.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Infomation on our database should be inserted here.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information.

 .. note::